YALE’S JEWISH COMMUNITY

 Of the 5,300 Yale Undergraduates, over 1,200 are Jewish.
 Of them, about 500 are active participants in Slifka Center Activities.

-The OU-JLIC program also sponsors guest speakers several times a semester, and hosts various seasonal events including a Simchat Beit Hashoeva on Sukkot and a Chanukkah Party.
-All events and Minyanim take place at the Slifka Center, 80 Wall st. New Haven, CT 06511
+The OU-JLIC program also sponsors guest speakers several times a semester, and hosts various seasonal events including melave Malka hangouts, holiday parties and programming, and musical havdalah.
+All Minyanim take place at the Slifka Center, 80 Wall st. New Haven, CT 06511

 There are about 10,000 students in Yale graduate and undergraduate programs, approximately 20-25% of whom are Jewish.
 Jewish life at Yale centers around the Joseph Slifka Center, home of the Yale Hillel, where all minyanim and shiurim take place.
 The Slifka Center also houses a kosher kitchen where many Yale students eat daily.
 There is a weekday and Shabbat Orthodox minyan at the Slifka Center.
 The Slifka Center has three full-time rabbis.
 The OU-JLIC rabbi fills the Orthodox position.
 The rabbis work together with the student board.

 The OU-JLIC couple reaches about 100 students regularly in a variety of meaningful ways.
-They also work together with the Hillel board and the other staff members on various educational and cultural activities including such events as Simchat Beit HaShoeva, Messibat Channukah, Seder Tu Bishvat, Oneg Shabbat and more.
+They also work together with the Hillel board and the other staff members on various educational and cultural activities including such events as Messibat Channukah, Seder Tu Bishvat, Oneg Shabbat and more.

 The programs offered by OU-JLIC cater to all levels and backgrounds from graduates of yeshivot in Israel with a yeshiva high school background to students with no formal background at all in Jewish learning.
 Their activities involve Orthodox, Conservative, Reform, and other types of Jews.